Making safe homemade ice cream

 Ice cream texture

 Ice cream’s texture comes from the use of milk fat and sugar.
 The more fat in the milk, the smoother the frozen ice cream will be.
 If you use 1% or skim milk for a low-fat option, the resulting ice cream will have a lot of ice crystals in it making it flat and lower in volume.
 Try 2% milk instead of whole milk.
 The end result will be smooth and creamy, but lower in fat.

 Sugar is another ingredient that helps create ice cream’s texture.
 By adding sugar, you raise the freezing temperature of your ice cream mixture.
 This allows you to be able to freeze it with ice, water and salt.
 So not only do you end up with a sweet treat, but it’s also easier to scoop.

 Try one of the recipes below.

 - 2 teaspoons vanilla

-Combine and stir until sugar is dissolved, then pour into a 1-gallon ice cream freezer can and freeze according to manufacturer's directions.
+Combine and stir until sugar is dissolved, then pour into a one-gallon ice cream freezer can and freeze according to manufacturer’s directions.

 Ice Cream in a Bag